SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/overview/details.en.md

 One of the project's guiding principles is to support a common interface for all (major) browser technologies.
-Web browsers are incredibly complex, highly engineered applications, performing their operations in completely different ways but which frequently look the same while doing so.
+Web browsers are incredibly complex, highly engineered applications, performing their operations in entirely different ways but which frequently look the same while doing so.
-Even though the text is rendered in the same fonts, the images are displayed in the same place and the links take you to the same destination.
+Even though the text is rendered in the same fonts, the images are displayed in the same place
+, and the links take you to the same destination.
 What is happening underneath is as different as night and day.
 Selenium “abstracts” these differences, hiding their details and intricacies from the person writing the code.